Absence of Unruh effect in polymer quantization: Discussions

 We emphasize that the result shown here is independent of the approximation that we have made for $\epsilon_{r}$.
 Rather, it depends on the fact that $\sum_{r=1}^{\infty} \epsilon_{r} {r^{-(1+2\delta)}}$ is \emph{finite} in polymer quantization even in the limit $\delta \to 0$.
 This is made possible thanks to the existence of a \emph{small but finite} scale $l_{\star}$ in the theory.
 In the context of quantum gravity the scale $l_{\star}$ would correspond to Planck length $L_{p}$.
 Finally, we note that several proposals have been made in literature to test Unruh effect in laboratory \cite{Schutzhold:2006gj,Schutzhold:2008zza,Aspachs:2010hh}.
-Based on the results shown here, we may conclude that if experimental measurement of Unruh effect is ever possible then it can be used to either verify or rule out a theory of quantum gravity.
+Based on the results shown here, we may conclude that if experimental measurement of Unruh effect is ever possible then it can be used to either verify or rule out a theory of quantum gravity which affects quantization of matter sector due to the presence of a new scale as described here.

-\emph{Acknowledgements} -- We would like to thank Ritesh Singh for discussions.
-GS would like to thank UGC for supporting this work through a doctoral fellowship.